sonic-net/SONiC/doc/drop_counters/drop_counters_HLD.md

 ## 3.2 Config DB
 We'll add three new tables to Config DB:
 * DEBUG_COUNTER to track which counters have been configured and for what purpose
-    * At this point the only supported type is PACKET_DROP
+    * At this point the only supported type is PACKET_DROP_COUNTER
 * PACKET_DROP_COUNTER to save drop counters that have been configured by the user
 * PACKET_DROP_COUNTER_RULE to save rules that are associated with user configured drop counters